Hassanyare/Minor_Applied_Data_Science/README.md

 | Frame generator      | selecting more data points before and after each (n)frame,                          |
 | occupied space (360) | The space decribtion of an exercise.
 The movement of each exercise in 360 space     |

-# 7. Neural Networks
+# 6. Neural Networks
-## 7.1 Recurrent neural network (RNN)
-## 7.2 Convolutional neural network
+## 6.1 Convolutional neural network

-blaaaaah, blaaaaah
+fill in here general concept and goal of this predictive analysis. mension the papers you read on this topic.

 Fill in this [link](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Neural-networks/CNN.MD) for cnn model.

-# 8. Research paper
+# 7. Research paper

+my contribution to the paper.

-# 9. Presentations
+# 8. Presentations

 These are the [presentation](C:\Users\hassa\OneDrive\Desktop\Project_py\Minor_Applied_Data_Science\presentation) that I gave during this minor.

+# 9. Reference to Git commits

+See this [Reader](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/git-commits.md) for all my git commits on the project.

 # 10. Self reflection

 For the self reflection see this [link]().

-For the links to all my git commits during this semester, see this [link](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/git-commits.md)

 ![Group-foto](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/fotos/group-foto.PNG)